bolandmj/SmartCincy/README.md

 ## Functional Requirments:
-* Scenerio 1: User is intreasted in posting a recipe
+* Scenerio 1: User is intreasted in finding a hotel in Cincinnati

-*Dependecies: Info is made available and acessable

-*Gives the option to allow user to enter their recipe then click post

-*The post is then made public for everyone to see
+*User opens application

+* User selects the Hotels button

+* Application Provides a list of hotels

+*User selects the hotel that they like most

-* Scenario 2: User want to rate the receipe that is posted
+* Scenario 2: User wants to find a popular tourist location in Cincinnati

-*Dependecies: Info is made available and acessable

-*User clicks between 1-5 stars to rate the recipe

-*Then the rating is posted and is saved
+*User opens application

+* User selects the tourist hotspots button

+*Application provides a list of different tourist attractions with info

+*User selects which is most interesting to them

-* Scenario 3: User want to be able to put comments on the recipe post regarding changes or edit they did
+* Scenario 3: User wants to see a map of Cincinnati

-*Dependecies: Info is made available and acessable

-*User enters what they want to comment then they click post

-*Then the comment is posted and made public
+*User opens application

+*User selects the map of Cincinnati button

+* Application shows a map of Cincinnati